zapier/email-reply-parser/README.md

 # Email Reply Parser for Python
-(a port of GitHub's Email Reply Parser library)
+A port of GitHub's Email Reply Parser library, by the fine folks at [Zapier](https://zapier.com/).

 ## Summary